kenpeter/zend_auth_flow/readme.md

 ## Comments
 Extensive comments are provided, so even you don't know much about Nodejs.
-It should help part of it.
+It should help to understand part of it.
 It is also a good chance to learn some Nodejs. :)

 ## Limitation

 This projects use eslint to lint the source code.
 Eslint is not able to support async/await well.
 At the time, if you use atom or other similar editors, and you use eslint with your editor.
-You will constantly get error notification.
+You will constantly get an error notification.
 Please ignore those errors, as the code still run.

 ## Ref
 * https://help.zendesk.com/hc/en-us/articles/229488968